Are you burning the midnight oil, trying to write a brilliant thesis paper?

 It would probably be wise to ask your professors if it is alright to read the previously written thesis.
 Then you’ll have clarity on what you should, or shouldn’t be doing.

+You must keep reminding yourself that everyone has their system.
 You also need to figure out what your strengths and weaknesses are and try to focus on those instead.

-However, this will only cause you more anxiety when you begin thinking about the time you are spending on the same sentence, paragraph or section.
+When you begin writing, you may have the tendency to rehash the same sentence, phrase, or section over and over.
+However, this will only cause you more anxiety when you begin thinking about the time you are spending on the same sentence, paragraph, or section.

-At this point, take a step back and redirect your energy and remind yourself, “finished is better than perfect.”
+At this point, take a step back and redirect your energy and remind yourself, “Finished is better than perfect.”

 Compel yourself to prepare your thesis with the same rule.
 This means you can’t resort to rephrasing, just maintain an unrestricted flow of thoughts on paper.
+Put down the idea on paper before you start editing.
+This allows you to keep up with your planned writing schedule.

 Ever had that annoying feeling when you no longer feel enthusiastic about working on something?
+Well, you will certainly get this feeling while working on your thesis.

-Considering the hard work you’ve been putting into, you deserve a holiday too, even if it’s just a break from all the mind-numbing processes to do something else.
+This is absolutely normal and expected, and this is your cue for taking a break.
+Considering the hard work you’ve been putting in, you deserve a holiday too, even if it is just a break from all the mind-numbing processes to do something else.

 When you come back to it, your brain will automatically provide clarity on some of the issues you have been struggling with while writing the thesis.